-The EA collects annual process specific data from the two operating aluminium plants.
+The EA collects annual process specific data from the three operating aluminium plants.

 The emission factor for dioxin stemming from the consumption of electrodes is the same as for the ferroalloys industry and is presented in table 3.2.
 PAH4 emissions are calculated from measurements that were performed at one plant in 2002.
-PAH4 calculations have been revised since last submission since the emission factor from the Emission Inventory Guidebook (EEA 2007) overestimates emissions from aluminium plants using the prebaked anode method.
 According to the measurements, 18 g of PAH total per tonne aluminium go to the Air Pollution Control System.
-On average 10,6% of PAH total is PAH4.
-Of the total pot gases 98,5 % are collected and cleaned via dry adsorption unit.
+On average 10.6% of PAH total is PAH4.
+Of the total pot gases 98.5 % are collected and cleaned via dry adsorption unit.
 It is estimated that PAH4 is completely removed in that process.
-Thus, 1,5% of the pot gases leak unfiltered to the atmosphere, which means that emissions of PAH4 are 0,029 g/t aluminium.
+Thus, 1.5% of the pot gases leak unfiltered to the atmosphere, which means that emissions of PAH4 are 0.029 g/t aluminium.
 The emission profile is also taken from these measurements.